 We believe that our definition of a multicast network service that supports different classes of packet loss tolerances will simplify and accelerate the development of new multicast applications and teleservices.
-It has been shown that the design of a protocol which provides this service is feasible: RMANP provides a range of multicast session and data transfer services to its user applications, while keeping protocol complexity reasonably low.
+It has been shown that the design of a protocol that provides this service is feasible: RMANP provides a range of multicast session and data transfer services to its user applications, while keeping protocol complexity at a reasonably low level.

 Based on our work on the ANTS platform, we judge that it is a user-friendly and powerful support environment.
-We have also pointed out areas in which ANTS could be improved, such as its cache management features, capsule processing shortcuts, and support for protocol software structuring.
+We have also pointed out areas in which ANTS could be improved, such as its cache management features, capsule processing shortcuts and the support for protocol software structuring.
 The RMANP prototype has acceptable capsule code sizes and data-segment memory requirements.
 However, the figures for execution time are not acceptable.
-As described in the previous section, we do not believe that this is caused by an intrinsic drawback of either RMANP or active networking.
-Future versions of active networking platforms should take into account that runtime performance is an important requirement in order to support high data rates and/or a large number of protocol instances in an active node.
+As described in the fifth section, we do not believe that this is caused by an intrinsic drawback of either RMANP or Active Networking.
+Future versions of Active Networking platforms should take into account that run-time performance is an important requirement in order to support high data rates and/or a large number of protocol instances in an active node.

-In relation to active network technology itself we believe that, based on the work described in this article, it provides the capability needed for fast development and deployment of sophisticated network protocols and services.
-The case study presented is considered a difficult problem to deal with; in spite of this, currently available active network support has proved quite valuable for the design and implementation of a prototype solution.
+In relation to Active Network technology itself we believe that, based on the work described in this article, it provides the capability needed for fast development and deployment of sophisticated network protocols and services.
+The case study presented is considered a difficult problem to deal with, and in spite of this, the currently available Active Network support has proved quite valuable for the design and implementation of a prototype solution.